jfinkels/equivalence-talk/exposition/slides.md

 <!SLIDE bullets incremental smaller>

 # Equivalence relations and computation #
+.notes How can we classify equivalence relations in terms of the computational resources they require for deciding membership?

 * \\(\mathsf{NPEq}\\): equivalence relations in \\(\mathsf{NP}\\)
 * contains graph isomorphism